Robert W. Wood: Career

 Wood identified an area of very low ultraviolet albedo (an area where most of the ultraviolet was absorbed) in the Aristarchus plateau region of the Moon, which he suggested was due to high sulfur content.
 The area continues to be called Wood's Spot.

-In 1909, Wood constructed the first practical liquid mirror astronomical telescope, by spinning mercury to form a paraboloidal shape, and investigated its benefits and limitations.
+In 1909, Wood constructed the first practical liquid-mirror astronomical telescope, by spinning mercury to form a paraboloidal shape, and investigated its benefits and limitations.
 Wood has been described as the "father of both infrared and ultraviolet photography".
 Though the discovery of electromagnetic radiation beyond the visible spectrum and the development of photographic emulsions capable of recording them predate Wood, he was the first to intentionally produce photographs with both infrared and ultraviolet radiation.
 In 1938, he officially retired and was then appointed Research Professor, a position he kept until his death.

-Wood took part in the investigation of several crimes, including the Wall Street bombing.
+Both before and after his retirement Wood took part in several police investigations, including the Wall Street bombing.
+His investigations into the "Candy-Box Murder", a 1930 bombing that killed 18-year-old Naomi Hall Brady and two of her siblings at her home in Seat Pleasant, Maryland, helped convict her brother-in-law Leroy of manslaughter.
+The bizarre death of 51-year-old socialite Katherine Briscoe at her Baltimore home in 1934 from a carelessly discarded blasting cap and his experiments derived therefrom would lead to the first scientific publication on explosively formed penetrators in the Proceedings of the Royal Society in 1936.

 Wood also authored nontechnical works.
 In 1915, Wood co-wrote a science fiction novel, The Man Who Rocked the Earth, along with Arthur Train.
 Its sequel, The Moon Maker, was published the next year.
 Wood also wrote and illustrated two books of children's verse, How to Tell the Birds from the Flowers (1907), and Animal Analogues (1908).